-LONDON, UK - 23rd February 2021– The Egress Data Loss Prevention Report 2021has revealed that 95% of IT leaders say that client and company data is at risk on email.
-Additionally, an overwhelming 83% of organizations have suffered data breaches via this channel in the last 12 months.
+London, UK - 23rd February 2021– The Egress Data Loss Prevention Report 2021 has revealed that 95% of IT leaders say that client and company data is at risk on email.
+In addition, an overwhelming 83% of organisations have suffered data breaches via this channel in the last 12 months.
 Human error was at the root of nearly one-quarter of incidents, with 24% caused by an employee sharing data in error – for example, sending an email containing sensitive data to the wrong recipient or attaching the wrong file.

-The study, independently conducted by Arlington Research on behalf of Egress, interviewed 500 IT leaders and 3,000 remote-working employees in the US and UK across vertical sectors including financial services, healthcare and legal.
+The study, independently conducted by Arlington Research on behalf of Egress, interviewed 500 IT leaders and 3,000 remote-working employees in the UK and US across vertical sectors including financial services, healthcare and legal.

 Key insights include: